 Cost of Asphalt Shingles vs. Standing Seam Metal Roofs

 All roofs have a hefty price tag.
 There’s the cost of the materials and supplies itself, plus labor, building permits and warranty provided by professional contractor.
 Roofers always price materials and labor by the square.

 On average, professional roofers charge between $3.50 and $7.50 per square foot or $350 and $750 per square for common roof applications such as 3-tab (low-end), architectural or laminate shingles (mid-range), and premium designer shingles on the high-end. — That’s quite a gap, but the price varies by geographic location, experience of the roofer, familiarity with the product and competition among roofers in your area.

 Standing Seam – Kynar-500 coated Aluminum or Steel Panels: both field-locked and snap-locked panels, the overall installation cost can range between $10.00 and $16.00 per square foot or $1,000 to $1,600 per square.

 Cost of Materials Comparison:

 The average cost for typical architectural shingles from manufacturers such CertainTeed, GAF, Owens Corning, and Tamko, range between $1.00 and $2.50 per square foot or $100 to $250 per square.

-Most Kynar 500 coated standing seam panels start at around $3.50 per square foot or $350 per square, but generally range in price from $3.50 to $6.50 per square foot or $350 to $650 per square (or 100 sq. ft. of materials and trim, depending on the order size, color, metal thickness, etc. The smaller the order the higher the price per square foot will be due to the set up costs necessary for the order fulfillment at a sheet metal shop.
+Most Kynar 500 coated standing seam panels start at around $3.50 per square foot or $350 per square, but generally range in price from $3.50 to $6.50 per square foot or $350 to $650 per square (or 100 sq. ft. of materials and trim, depending on the order size, color, metal thickness, etc. The smaller the order size the higher the price per square foot will be due to the set up costs necessary for the order fulfillment at a sheet metal shop.

 For material alone, standing seam is roughly two to three times higher than the cost of architectural shingles.